Love Island 2020 music – all the songs featured on the winter series soundtrack

 Day 1

-- I Nonetheless Haven’t Discovered What I’m Trying For (Unique Combine) – Luke Chable
+- I Nonetheless Haven’t Discovered What I’m Wanting For (Unique Combine) – Luke Chable

 - We Obtained Love – Sigala feat Ella Henderson